-Just a five minute walk is Le Vendome’s sister hotel, the Phoenicia Hotel Beirut.
-This is a very large posh hotel and has been the venue for Beirut’s big events and conferences for decades.
-Those staying at the Le Vendome are welcomed to use the resort’s facilities including the exceptional gym, and indoor and outdoor pools.
-For some rest and relaxation the Phoenicia has a world class spa offering a wide selection treatments.
+Just a five minute walk away is Le Vendome’s sister hotel, the Phoenicia Hotel Beirut.
+This is a very large elegant hotel and has been the venue for Beirut’s big events and conferences for decades.
+Those staying at the Le Vendome are welcome to use the resort’s facilities including the exceptional gym, and indoor and outdoor pools.
+For some rest and relaxation the Phoenicia has a world class spa offering a wide selection of treatments.

-Beirut is a resilient city that is again being rediscovered by international travelers.
-Its safety, rich and abundant culture, nightlife, and cosmopolitan setting make it a great choice for well-heeled traveler.
+Beirut is a resilient city that is again being rediscovered by international travellers.
+It’s safety, rich and abundant culture, nightlife, and cosmopolitan setting make it a great choice for the well-heeled traveller.
 For those same reasons, Le Vendome Beirut is a great option when exploring this fascinating city.